Wednesday, August 23, 2006

 and briefly called it home

 All the way up the river to the bothy and beyond it to the woods there were some beautiful waterfalls.
-I missed out in getting a picture of the best one because I kept forgetting to take the camera to the small forest when gathering wood.
+I missed out in getting a picture of the best one because I kept forgetting to take the camera to the small forest when gathering wood.in the narrow glen she stands defiant,

 Here's dramatic effect of Ben Nevis in the distance, Britain's highest mountain, is emphasised by the fact that it begins its rise from sea-level on the shores of Loch Linnhe, to tower 4,406ft (1,344m) above the town of Fort William, providing an almost paternal presence.